 Although uncredited in the pilot, it seems clear this woman knows Reg and has taken up her seat in the car to give him and Ronnie privacy.
 She keeps her eyes on the two men while casually snacking.
 The camera lingers on her as she descends into the passenger seat with her wig and makeup in impeccable condition.
 It’s a glamour shot if there ever was one.
 Even though it only lasted a few seconds, this was not just a filler shot.
 Viewers were meant to see this woman.

 Black people exist all over the gender spectrum, despite attempts to make trans and gender non-conforming people invisible.
 It may seem insignificant, but it’s kind of a big deal that the presence of someone who may or may not be trans did not become a distraction to the issue at hand, nor was she meant to signify Reg’s “otherness” in some form.
 She was simply part of that block and that community in the moment.

 If these are the kinds of details we can look forward to, Waithe really has something special on her hands.
 We need to see trans people as just that, people.
 They don’t always need to be postured in front of others as poster kids and advocates for LGBTQ+ issues.
-Nor should their entire existence be contextualized in relation to someone else.
+Nor should their entire existence be contextualised in relation to someone else.
 They are our siblings, parents, children, friends, lovers, and coworkers.
 If this simple scene was any indication, Waithe won’t let us forget that.